 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended 31 December 2021 and 2020.
+No changes were made in the objectives, policies or processes during the years ended 31 December 2022 and 2021.

-Capital comprises of equity attributable to equity holders of the Parent Company excluding statutory reserve and is measured at of KD 15,947,639 as at 31 December 2021 (2020: KD 15,114,362).
+Capital comprises of equity is measured at of KD 17,268,093 as at 31 December 2022 (2021: KD 16,865,387).